esphome/esphome-docs/components/image.rst

 Use this component to store graphical images on the device, you can then draw the images on compatible displays.

+For showing images downloaded at runtime, take a look at the :ref:`Online Image <online_image>` component.

 .. code-block:: yaml

     image: